Takao-Inoue/A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM/A self-made tutorial for GitHub Flavored Markdown (GFM).md

 The filename extension for GFM is md, used as (filename).md.
 This file is "A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM.md".
 This short tutotial gives a set of concrete descriptions and their sources written by using GFM.
-There is little explanations and one will directly understand the contents from the sources.
+There is little explanation and one will directly understand the contents from the sources.

 ### Heading
 #### small heading